[Editor’s note: This article was originally published in 2018, but has been updated with fresh content and examples for 2020.]

-Using a new product can be intimidating or even frustrating.
-A great checklist can not only help new users through your product but also get them to their aha moment faster and more reliably.
+Using a new product can be intimidating or even frustrating for everyone involved.
+With a great checklist, you can not only help new users through your product and those early frustrations, but also get them to their aha moment faster and more reliably.

 Let's dive in!